rdmorganiser/rdmorganiser.github.io/en/outreach.md

 In parallel to what is described in our work packages, there are various activities, presentations and interactions on national and international level.

+{% comment %}
 In the upcoming weeks, we will present RDMO at the following events:
+{% endcomment %}

+As of now, we presented the project at numerous events:

 * [EGU General Assembly 2017: Open Data, Reproducible Research, and Open Science](http://meetingorganizer.copernicus.org/EGU2017/orals/23924), April 28, 2017, Wien
 **RDMO - RDMO - Research Data Management Organiser**